On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

 \

 \

 The above toric manifold may either be viewed as the moduli space of lines in $\mathbb CP^{2}$ blown up at the points corresponding $D_{1}$ and $D_{2}$, or as the blow up of $D_{1}\times D_{2}$ at the point corresponding to their intersection.
-From the first perspective, the intersection point of $D_{1}$ and $D_{2}$ gives a dual line in the moduli space of lines, and the normal crossing divisor is the inverse image of this dual line under the blowup.
-From the second perspective, the normal crossing divisor is the inverse image of $(\{0\}\times D_{2})\cup (D_{1}\times\{0\})$ under the blowup map.
+From the first perspective, the intersection point of $D_{1}$ and $D_{2}$ gives a dual line in the moduli space of lines, and the normal-crossing divisor is the inverse image of this dual line under the blowup.
+From the second perspective, the normal-crossing divisor is the inverse image of $(\{0\}\times D_{2})\cup (D_{1}\times\{0\})$ under the blowup map.

 \